marshmallowday/autogluon-assistant/docs/tutorials/getting_started.md

 export AWS_SECRET_ACCESS_KEY="<your-secret-key>"
 ```

 Ensure you have an active AWS account and appropriate permissions set up for using Bedrock models.
 You can manage your AWS credentials through the AWS Management Console.
-See [Bedrock supported AWS regions](https://docs.aws.amazon.com/bedrock/latest/userguide/bedrock-regions.html)
+See [Bedrock supported AWS regions](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html)

 ### OpenAI Setup
-To use OpenAI, you'll need to set your OpenAI API key as an environment variable:
+To use OpenAI, you will need to set your OpenAI API key as an environment variable:

 ```bash
 export OPENAI_API_KEY="sk-..."